The Brown Building

-The employees had very little chance of escaping the flames.
+The employees had little chance of escaping the flames.
 The stairwells were locked, the fire escape buckled, and the elevator had a carrying capacity of 15.
-146 of the company’s 500 employees, most of them Jewish women, died either from the flames, the smoke, or from fatal injuries endured after hitting the ground while jumping to escape.
+A total of 146 of the company’s 500 employees, most of them Jewish women, died either from the flames, the smoke, or from fatal injuries suffered after jumping in an attempt to escape.

 Know Before You Go